 The cost of living in Malaysia is relatively low compared to neighbouring countries like Singapore.
-Malaysia has a favourable tax system; the highest rate of personal income 'supertax' comes in a 28% and will probably much be lower than that for most expats since this only kicks in over RM1,000,000 earnings.
-For most, the highest rate will be 25% which applies to RM400-600K and anything below this is less.
-Feel free refer to the link below for full tax schedule:
+Malaysia uses both progressive and flat rates for personal income tax (PIT), depending on an individual's duration and type of work in the country.
+The highest rate of personal income 'supertax' comes in a 30% and will probably be much lower than that for most expats since this only takes effect when earning over MYR 2,000,000.
+For most, the highest rate will be 25% which applies to MYR 400-600K and anything below this is less.
+Feel free refer to the link below for full tax schedule: www.hasil.gov.my.

-www.hasil.gov.my